An Atomic Cluster Expansion Potential for Twisted Multilayer Graphene: Results

 \subsection{Molecular Dynamics}

-After systematically examining the accuracy and stability of the fitted ACE models in geometry optimization tasks, we now conduct similar tests of the models' performance in molecular dynamics (MD) simulations.
-All molecular dynamics simulations performed in this section were conducted using a Langevin thermostat, targeting the desired temperature with a friction coefficient of 0.01 $\textrm{fs}^{-1}$ and 1fs time-step.
-As in the previous section, we use twisted bilayer configurations with a twist angle of $4.41^\circ$ throughout this section unless otherwise specified.
+After systematically examining the accuracy and stability of the fitted ACE models in geometry optimization tasks, we now conduct similar tests of the models' performance in molecular dynamics (MD) simulations. { All molecular dynamics simulations performed in this section were conducted using a Langevin thermostat, targeting the desired temperature with a friction coefficient of 0.01 $\textrm{fs}^{-1}$ and 1fs time-step.
+As in the previous section, we use twisted bilayer configurations with a twist angle of $4.41^\circ$ with preiodic boundary conditions throughout this section unless otherwise specified.} { All MD simulations were performed using the Atomic Simulation Environment (ASE)~\cite{ase2002}.}